Brett214/logandesigns/content/services/superannuation.md

 ---
-title: 'Superannuation'
+title: AMUSE BOUCHE
-date: 2018-11-28T15:14:54+10:00
+date: 2018-11-28T15:14:54.000+10:00
-icon: 'services/service-icon-5.png'
+icon: ''
 featured: true
-draft: false
-heroHeading: 'Superannuation'
+heroHeading: Superannuation
-heroSubHeading: 'Saving for retirement requires careful planning.'
+heroSubHeading: Saving for retirement requires careful planning.
-heroBackground: 'services/service1.jpg'
+heroBackground: services/service1.jpg

 ---

-Lorem markdownum aequalis strigis.
-Saetigeri iubeas, vultu huic alvum nondum de obside ut laniavit arbor palmis, cum quin.
-Rupes vetat videndo, armigerae crimen habet Priamum nec.
+Definition: A complimentary bite-sized, savory portion served before a meal.

+This section is a repository of Mr. Logan's custom furnishings, design details, artwork, etc. that do not fit well in the portfolio section of this web site.

 ## Ne verba patulosque numen vix libet